sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 ## Types of modules

-- In-source tree: modules present in the linux kernel source code
+- In-source tree, build-in modules, or static modules: modules present in the linux kernel source code, built in the kernel image.
 - Out-of-tree: modules not present in the linux kernel

 All modules start out as "out-of-tree" developments, that can be compiled using the